Medical Abortion – RU486

 o There may be a lot of bleeding which could result in the need to have a surgical abortion or, in rare cases, a blood transfusion

 o The procedure fails in around 2% of women who then may need a surgical abortion

 o Though rare, Mifepristone can take days to work

 (updated July 2018)

 ABORTION DECISIONS are almost always difficult and lonely.
-A skilled and independent counsellor from OPEN DOORS COUNSELLING can help you talk through your feelings, situation, and choices.
+A skilled and independent counsellor from OPEN DOORS COUNSELLING can help you talk through your feelings, situation, and choices in a respectful, non-directive way.
 Low cost, unlimited face to face sessions are available.

 or use our Contact Form to request an appointment or a call back, or to ask a question.
 On the form tell us your phone number (Australia only), the best day and time for us to call you, and let us know if it’s ok to leave a message should you not be able to answer the phone.
 A counsellor will call by the next business day during Centre opening hours (Mon: 9.30-8.00pm; Tues, Wed, Thur: 9.30-3.00pm.
 Closed public holidays.)
 You can also request an appointment for face to face counselling or just ask a question.